mewza/mod2glsl/README.md

-# MOD to ShaderToy Converter
+# MOD2GLSL - Amiga MOD file converted to GLSL / ShaderToy

 Convert Amiga ProTracker MOD(and soon S3M/XM and IT) files into ShaderToy shaders.